 It is no coincidence that the person who named the 7 musical notes at the base of music was an Italian monk, Guido D'Arezzo, in the eleventh century.
-Therefore it is no exaggeration to call Italy the country of music, which is certainly one of the features that distinguishes our language....and quite difficult to find a more romantic and musical language than Italian...
+Therefore it is no exaggeration to call Italy the country of music, which is certainly one of the features that distinguishes our language....and it is quite difficult to find a more romantic and musical language than Italian.

 In a country with a historic musical tradition which offers such a wide range of choices, we will certainly be at your side to suggest the most appropriate solutions according to the type of wedding venue and that best suit your tastes.